ElisabethCheston/KidsCooking/README.md

 **Languages:**
   * [HTML](https://sv.wikipedia.org/wiki/HTML) – for the basic structure of the project.
   * [CSS](https://sv.wikipedia.org/wiki/Cascading_Style_Sheets) –for the overall style of website.
-  * [JavaScript](https://developer.mozilla.org/sv-SE/docs/Web/JavaScript) - used to activate fuctions
+  * [JavaScript](https://developer.mozilla.org/sv-SE/docs/Web/JavaScript) - used to activate functions
   *	[jQuery](https://jquery.com/) – used as the main JavaScript function.
   *	[Python](https://www.python.org/) – for the backend of project.